hoangduytran/blender-manual/manual/physics/particles/emitter/rotation.rst

 Axis
    The axis to spin around.
-If this is set to *Velocity*, *Horizontal*, or *Vertical*, particles will additionally spin to keep pointing in their direction of movement, even if *Amount* is zero.
+If this is set to *Velocity*, *Horizontal*, or *Vertical*, particles will additionally spin to keep the same orientation relative to their direction of movement, even if *Amount* is zero.

    None
       Spinning is disabled.